ganymede30/calamity-monitor/README.md

 # Calamity Monitor
 Calamity Monitor is a progressive web application that maps the most up to date information on COVID-19.
 It is made up of three components: a map displaying worldwide infections and deaths, a newsfeed displaying relevant information concerning the virus, and a health information page that displays how an infection can spread in a community.
 Deployed via Heroku: https://calamity-monitor.herokuapp.com/

+Conceptualized and built by Carlos de la Cruz, Michael Kenny, Gabriel Postelnicu and Trevor Seet

 ### Tech Stack Used
 * React